yairm210/Unciv/docs/Modders/Mod-file-structure/3-Map-related-JSON-files.md

 This file lists the resources that a map tile can have.

-Note the predefined "_resourceType_" enum cannot be altered in a json.
+Note the predefined `resourceType` enum cannot be altered in a json.

 Note also that resources have two visual representations - icon and pixel graphic in the tileset.
 Omitting the icon results in a horribly ugly user interface, while omitting tileset graphics will miss out on a visualization on the map.
 If you provide a pixel graphic for FantasyHex, please be aware of the layering system and the ruleVariants in the tileset json.
 A single graphic may suffice if it has lots of transparency, as it will be drawn on top of terrain and features but below an improvement - if the single improvement graphic exists at all.